Sukha

 Sukha (Pali and सुख) means happiness, pleasure, ease, joy or bliss.
-Among the early scriptures, 'sukha' is set up as a contrast to 'preya' (प्रेय) meaning a transient pleasure, whereas the pleasure of 'sukha' has an authentic state happiness within a being that is lasting.
+Among the early scriptures, 'sukha' is set up as a contrast to 'preya' (प्रेय) meaning a transient pleasure, whereas the pleasure of 'sukha' has an authentic state of happiness within a being that is lasting.
 In the Pāli Canon, the term is used in the context of describing laic pursuits and meditation.

 Etymology

 According to Monier-Williams (1964), the etymology of sukha is "said to be su ['good'] + kha ['aperture'] and to mean originally 'having a good axle-hole'"; thus, for instance, in the Rig Veda sukha denotes "running swiftly or easily" (applied, e.g., to chariots).
-Monier-Williams also notes that the term might derive alternatively as "possibly a Prākrit form of su-stha, q.v.; c.f. duh̩kha", literally meaning su ['good'] + stha ['standing'].
-Sukha is juxtaposed with duḥkha (Sanskrit; Pali: dukkha; often translated as "suffering"), which was established as the major motivating life principles in early Vedic religion.
-This theme of the centrality of dukkha was developed in later years in both Vedic and the offshoot Buddhist traditions.
-The elimination of dukkha is the raison d'être of early Buddhism.
+Monier-Williams also notes that the term might derive alternatively as "possibly a Prākrit form of su-stha, q.v.; cf. duh̩kha", literally meaning su ['good'] + stha ['standing'].
+Sukha is juxtaposed with duḥkha (Sanskrit; Pali: dukkha; often translated as "suffering"), which were established as the major motivating life principles in early Vedic religion.
+This theme of the centrality of dukha was developed in later years in both Vedic and Buddhist traditions.
+The elimination of dukha is the raison d'être of early Buddhism.